awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_esp32wroom-32se.md

 ## Download and configure FreeRTOS<a name="download-and-configure-esp32wroom-32se"></a>

-After you set up your environment, you can download FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos)\.
-See the [README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file for instructions\.
-The code for ESP32\-WROOM32\-SE is only available on GitHub on the development branch [ feature/esp32\-wroom\-32se](https://github.com/aws/amazon-freertos/tree/feature/esp32-wroom-32se)\.
+After you set up your environment, you can download FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos) or from the [FreeRTOS console](https://console.aws.amazon.com/freertos)\.
+For instructions, see the [README\.md](https://github.com/aws/amazon-freertos/blob/master/README.md) file\.

 **Important**
-The ATECC608A device has a one time initialization that is locked onto the device the first time a project is run \(during the call to `C_InitToken`\)\.
+The ATECC608A device has a one\-time initialization that is locked onto the device the first time a project is run \(during the call to `C_InitToken`\)\.
 However, the FreeRTOS demo project and test project have different configurations\.
 If the device is locked during the demo project configurations, not all tests in the test project will succeed\.

 1. Configure the FreeRTOS Demo Project by following the steps in [Configuring the FreeRTOS demos](freertos-configure.md)\.
 Skip the last step **To format your AWS IoT credentials** and follow the steps below instead\.